Inhomogeneous mixing: From microscopic dynamics to mesoscopic staircases

 \subsection{Basic characteristics of blobs/voids}

-In toroidal/linear magnetic confinement fusion edge plasmas of strongly turbulent regime, density or temperature fluctuations manifest intermittent/bursty behavior due to the presence of long-lived meso-scale coherent convective structures~\cite{dippolito2011}.
-This kind of fluctuation structures/events, which exist within the ambient turbulence, are the so-called blobs and voids (or holes)~\cite{dippolito2011, krasheninnikov2001, dippolito2002, boedo2003, dippolito2004, sladkomedova2023, long2024_structures, dippolito2008, CaoPRL2025, vianello2020, zweben2016, shesterikov2013}.
-Intermittent density fluctuations have been extensively observed and investigated in magnetic confinement fusion, while there are only few reports on intermittent temperature fluctuations~\cite{kube2018, garcia2005}.
+In the strongly turbulent edge region of toroidal/linear magnetically confined fusion plasmas, density or temperature fluctuations manifest intermittent/bursty behavior due to the presence of long-lived mesoscale coherent convective structures \cite{dippolito2011}.
+This kind of fluctuation structures/events, which exist within the ambient turbulence, are the so-called blobs and voids (or holes) \cite{dippolito2011, krasheninnikov2001, dippolito2002, boedo2003, dippolito2004, sladkomedova2023, long2024_structures, dippolito2008, CaoPRL2025, vianello2020, zweben2016, shesterikov2013}.
+Intermittent density fluctuations have been extensively observed and investigated in magnetic confinement fusion, while there are only few reports on intermittent temperature fluctuations \cite{kube2018, garcia2005}.
 Unless otherwise specified in the remainder of the article, blobs and voids refer to density blobs and density voids, respectively.
 The former are observed as magnetic-field-aligned filaments of excess density as compared with the background plasma, while the latter are observed as magnetic-field-aligned filaments of reduced density.
 Blobs and voids are born together to conserve density.
-In the two-dimensional cross-section normal to the magnetic field, these structures look just like ``blobs'' and ``voids''~\cite{dippolito2002, sladkomedova2023, carter2006, muller2007}.
-Blobs and void structures can be intuitively reflected through the two-dimensional cross-conditional averages~\cite{pecseli1989} of ion saturation current $\tilde{I}_{sat}$ (representative of density fluctuations), as shown by Figures~\ref{fig:TL01}(c) and \ref{fig:TL01}(d), respectively~\cite{carter2006}.
+In the two-dimensional cross-section normal to the magnetic field, these structures look just like ``blobs'' and ``voids'' \cite{dippolito2002, sladkomedova2023, carter2006, muller2007}.
+Blob and void structures can be intuitively identified through the two-dimensional cross-conditional averages \cite{pecseli1989} of ion saturation current $\tilde{I}_{sat}$ (representative of density fluctuations), as shown by Figures~\ref{fig:TL01}(c) and \ref{fig:TL01}(d), respectively \cite{carter2006}.